 Ready to take a walk on the wild side…literally?
-One of our most favorite features of the Adirondack region is the wonderful Wild Center in Tupper Lake.
-The Wild Center focuses on educating visitors about the nature and wildlife surrounding us and living inside of the Adirondacks.
-Celebrating its 10-year anniversary this July, the natural history center has specifically become a popular place to visit since last summer.
+One of the most incredible features of the Adirondack region is the wonderful Wild Center in Tupper Lake.
+The Wild Center focuses on educating visitors about the nature and wildlife surrounding us and living inside of Adirondack Park.The Wild Center has been around for more than a decade, and it’s a natural history center that gained national attention when they opened the only Wild Walk in New York.

 What area of the Wild Walk are you the most interested in exploring?
 Check out this wonderful video below to get a better look!

 If you’ve never been to the Wild Center in Tupper Lake, you’ve got to put it on your New York bucket list.
 While you’re adding to that, by the way, check out 7 Easy Hikes To Add To Your Outdoor Bucket List In New York, or The Ultimate New York Waterfalls Road Trip.
 If you love spending time getting to know the environment around you, there’s no better place to be than our incredible New York!

 wild walk in new york